gerardnico/dokuwiki-plugin-webcode/README.md

       * height
       * scrolling
    * externalResources: a comma separated list of external resources.
 (Ie an URL of a Css or Js file, generally a CDN)
+   * renderingMode:
+      * story (default): The rendering will output the content inside the `webcode` elements and add the result after the closing `webcode` code.
+      * onlyResult: The rendering will **suppress** the content inside the `webcode` elements and will show only the result after the closing `webcode` code.

 The actual [code blocks](https://www.dokuwiki.org/wiki:syntax#code_blocks) supported are: